Ode 2.1

 quaere modos leviore plectro.

 The civil upheaval from the year of Metellus’s consulship, the causes and vices of war and how it unfolded, the play of Fortune, the alliance of the foremost Romans – so perilous for the city; war fought with weapons primed with still-unexpiated blood, and deeds which were fraught with chance and danger: these are your subject, and in adopting it you are walking through fires which still lie beneath the deceptive ash.
-For a short while, let the Muse of tragedy forsake the theatres: in due course, when you have set the affairs of the state in order, you will resume your great work, achieved through the dramatic art of Attica, and once again be the foremost protector of anxious litigants in the court, and of the Senate, Pollio, as it solicits your advice, you for whom the laurel bore undying honours with your Triumph over the Dalmatians.
+Let your tragic Muse forsake the theatres for a short time only: in due course, when you have set the affairs of the state in order, you will resume your great work, achieved through the dramatic art of Attica, and once again be the foremost protector of anxious litigants in the court, and of the Senate, Pollio, as it solicits your advice, you for whom the laurel bore undying honours with your Triumph over the Dalmatians.
 Already, you grate on our ears with the menacing call of battle-horns, already trumpets are braying, already the flash of arms plants terror in horses as they fly and in the faces of their riders.
 Already I seem to hear the speeches of the generals, stained with the dust that brings them honour, and all the affairs of the world brought to subjection, save only the spirit of intransigent Cato.
 Juno, and other friendly Gods to Africa, who had been forced to leave the field with it unavenged, delivered the descendants of the victors back to Jugurtha as a sacrifice to his shade.
 What field of ours, made more fertile with Italian blood, does not bear witness with the tombs that it bears to the sacrilege of war, and the crash, audible even to the distant Persians, of the ruin of our western land?
 What streams, what rivers, have not learned from experience the misery of war?
 What sea has the gore of our countrymen not stained?
 What shore does not have Roman blood on it?
 But wait, my forward Muse, do not leave your playful songs to take up a task which belongs with Simonides and his dirges: come, and in Venus’s grotto seek out melodies with me on a gentler instrument.

 `